-This bill amends the existing recruitment and retention program within the New Hampshire community college system to include public safety telecommunicators and dispatchers, thereby expanding the eligibility criteria to encompass these professionals.
-Key changes include the insertion of "public safety telecommunicators and dispatchers" into the program's title and eligibility, allowing them to receive reimbursement for educational courses.
-Additionally, the bill establishes a new police standards and training recruitment and retention fund, which will be administered by the police standards and training council, and allocates $100,000 from the existing career development fund to support the new program and reimburse costs associated with the New Hampshire police academy.
+This bill amends the existing recruitment and retention program within the New Hampshire community college system to include "public safety telecommunicators and dispatchers," thereby expanding the eligibility criteria for the program.
+It establishes a new police standards and training recruitment and retention fund, which will be administered by the Police Standards and Training Council (PSTC).
+The bill allocates $100,000 from the existing career development fund for reimbursement of training costs at the New Hampshire police academy and introduces a recruitment incentive program specifically for public safety communicators and dispatchers.
+The effective date for the implementation of this act is set for July 1, 2025.

 As Amended by the Senate: 188-F:70, 188-F:72, 6:12